hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 `00001`; there's just one remaining task to perform!
 As `issue.js` acts on behalf of Isabella, and therefore MagnetoCorp, it will use identity from her [wallet](../developapps/wallet.html) that reflects these facts.
-We now need to perform this one-time activity of adding appropriate X.509 credentials to her wallet.
+We now need to perform this one-time activity of generating the appropriate X.509 credentials to her wallet.

+The MagnetoCorp Certificate Authority running on PaperNet, `ca_org2`, has an application user that was registered when the network was deployed.
+Isabella can use the identity name and secret to generate the X.509 cryptographic material for the `issue.js` application.
+The process of using a CA to generate client side cryptographic material is referred to as **enrollment**.
+In a real word scenario, a network operator would provide the name and secret of a client identity that was registered with the CA to an application developer.
+The developer would then use the credentials to enroll their application and interact with the network.

+The `enrollUser.js` program uses the `fabric-ca-client` class to generate a private and public key pair, and then issues a **Certificate Signing Request** to the CA.
+If the identiy name and secret submitted by Isabella match the credentials registered with the CA, the CA will issue and sign a certificate that encodes the public key, establishing that Isabella belongs to MagnetoCorp.
+When the signing request is complete, `enrollUser.js` stores the private key and signing certificate in Isabella's wallet.
+You can examine the `enrollUser.js` file to learn more about how the Node SDK uses the `fabric-ca-client` class to complete these tasks.

-In Isabella's terminal window, run the `addToWallet.js` program to add identity information to her wallet:
+In Isabella's terminal window, run the `enrollUser.js` program to add identity information to her wallet:

 ```
-(isabella)$ node addToWallet.js
+(isabella)$ node enrollUser.js

-done
+Wallet path: /Users/nikhilgupta/fabric-samples/commercial-paper/organization/magnetocorp/identity/user/isabella/wallet
+Successfully enrolled client user "isabella" and imported it into the wallet
 ```

-`addToWallet.js` is a simple file-copying program which you can examine at your leisure.
-It moves an identity from the test network sample to Isabella's wallet.
-Let's focus on the result of this program --- the contents of the wallet which will be used to submit transactions to PaperNet:
+We can now turn our focus to the result of this program --- the contents of the wallet which will be used to submit transactions to PaperNet:

 ```
 (isabella)$ ls ../identity/user/isabella/wallet/